NIFTy-PPL/JAXbind/paper/paper.md

 # Platforms

 Currently, `JAXbind` only supports primitives that act on CPU memory.
-In the future, GPU support could be added analogous to the CPU backend.
+In the future, GPU support could be added.
 The automatic differentiation in JAX is backend agnostic and would thus not require any additional bindings to work on the GPU.

 # Acknowledgements